 - Product Quality Control: aligning product data with customer preferences

-The projections for the number of connected devices and equipment seems to increase by an order of magnitude every year.
+The projections for the number of connected devices and equipment seem to increase by an order of magnitude every year.
 In 2016, Gartner predicted 20 billion connected devices by 2020.
-In 2018, that number is expected to exceed 50 billion devices by 2020, while generating a $19 trillion cost-savings and profit from this investment.
+In 2018, that number was expected to exceed 50 billion devices by 2020, while generating a $19 trillion cost-savings and profit from this investment.
 Furthermore, of all the businesses who chose to implement an IoT solution, 94% have already seen a return on their investments.

 So how do you start?
 For the novice, follow these simple steps to execute a successful mobile strategy for IoT: